mayankparida/mayankparida/README.md

 <p align="center"><img height="25" src="https://komarev.com/ghpvc/?username=mayankparida" alt="mayankparida" /></p>

 <h4 align="center">
   I am a CSE student at SRM Institute of Science and Technology, Chennai.
 I am a sophomore and currently building skills to become a Full Stack App Developer.
-I love coding in     Flutter,Dart and I love to learn new tech.
+I love coding in     Flutter, Dart and I love to learn new tech.
 Here are few of my projects, feel free to use and modify them! 😄
 </h4>

 <h2 align="center">Stats: </h2>